ccinoDev/studying_algorithm/README.md

 # studying_algorithm
-Studying algorithm with Algospot with Jongman book
+Studying algorithm with Algospot and Jongman book